 In 2008, Axcel acquired 60% of Pandora, and two years later, in 2010, Pandora was listed on the NASDAQ OMX Copenhagen Stock Exchange.

 Pandora operates and manages a vertically integrated business model from in-house design and production to global marketing and direct distribution in most markets.
-Pandora’s products are available in more than 100 countries on six continents through around 7,400 points of sale, including more than 2,700 concept stores.
+Pandora’s products are available in more than 100 countries on six continents through more than 6,700 points of sale, including around 2,700 concept stores.